jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Upstream has led the effort to secure connected vehicles and mobility assets since 2017, when we first introduced the Upstream Platform, which proved to be a fundamental, innovative pillar in the automotive cybersecurity technology stack.
-We've been helping some of the world's leading Automotive and Smart Mobility organizations OEMs, suppliers, mobility IoT vendors, fleets and mobility service providerscomply with cybersecurity regulations and protect millions of vehicles and mobility assets.
+We've been helping some of the world's leading Automotive and Smart Mobility organizations— OEMs, suppliers, mobility IoT vendors, fleets and mobility service providers—comply with cybersecurity regulations and protect millions of vehicles and mobility assets.
 With advanced cybersecurity tools and knowledge at our disposal, we are well\-equipped to overcome the challenges in 2024 and ahead.